 Lindsay Walker – Department of Housing and Public Works

 Lindsay Walker is a Director of Strategic Policy in Building Codes Queensland within the Queensland Government Department of Housing and Public Works.
-His role includes overseeing the legislative framework for the plumbing and drainage industry and special legislation projects.
+His role includes overseeing the legislative framework for the plumbing and drainage industry.

-In his current role Lindsay represents the Queensland Government on the Plumbing Codes Committee of the Australian Building Codes Board and is responsible for providing advice to the Queensland Minister for Housing and Public Works in relation to plumbing and drainage related issues.
+Lindsay represents the Queensland Government on the Plumbing Codes Committee of the Australian Building Codes Board and manages a team that is responsible for providing advice to the Queensland Minister for Housing and Public Works in relation to plumbing and drainage related issues.

-Christopher McKenzie is the Acting Director or OFT’s Complaint & Program Co-ordination Unit.
-He is at times the Acting Director of Regional Operations and Engagement also along with his substantive title of Business Manager within the Office of Fair Trading.
-His background within OFT is with the Major Investigations Unit as an investigator and more recently the Manager before moving into Regional Operations Division.
+Christopher McKenzie is the Director or OFT’s Complaint & Program Co-ordination Unit.
+Previous roles has seen him as Acting Director of Regional Operations and Engagement also as Business Manager of Regional Operations within the Office of Fair Trading.
+His background within OFT is with the Major Investigations Unit as an investigator and more recently the Manager before moving into the Regional Operations Division, looking after OFT’s regional offices, before moving into his current position as Director.
 His current role encompasses strategic direction for all divisions within OFT and maintains the OFT’s complaint intake unit which achieves core business for OFT.